dmis-lab/KAZU-NER-module/README.md

 ### Dataset preparation

+<b>In this tutorial, we demonstrate how to evaluate our model [(KAZU-NER-module-distil-v1.0)](https://huggingface.co/dmis-lab/KAZU-NER-module-distil-v1.0), which has already been trained on our dataset (as specified in the paper).
+The example scripts are provided for `test.tsv` only.
+Please process `train.tsv` and `dev.tsv` (or their equivalents) if you need the train or dev splits.
+You will need to modify the flags to train the model on your own dataset.</b>

 First, collect CoNLL format datasets.
 <br>In this tutorial, we will download pre-processed BC5CDR benchmark dataset from [cambridgeltl/MTL-Bioinformatics-2016](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/blob/master/data/BC5CDR-IOB) repository.
 ```bash